boredazfcuk/docker-icloudpd/README.md

 **webhook_id**: If the notification_type is set to 'Webhook' then this is the Webhook ID to use.

-**webhook_https**: If this is set to 'True then the Webhoot notification URL will use HTTPS, otherwise it will default to HTTP.
+**webhook_https**: If this is set to 'True then the Webhook notification URL will use HTTPS, otherwise it will default to HTTP.

 **webhook_body**: Adapt to different services.
 Homeassistant uses "data" in the body of the webhook request, Discord uses "content", IFTTT uses "value1", etc..
 Defaults to "data".